The last Cruise Sunday of Whittier Blvd, from the Sixth Street Bridge

-Most often white historians talk about about how the car enabled segregation in Los Angeles at this time, and it certainly did.
+Most often white historians talk about how the car enabled segregation in Los Angeles at this time, and it certainly did.
 However, it needs to be understood that the car is also what enabled youth to challenge those boundaries.

 It is for this very reason the cruisers were often seen as a direct challenge to the Jim Crow system which was being more tightly woven into the social fabric of the city at that time.
 With their cars and clubs, these youth were exerting their freedom over these societal barriers and the urban geography of segregation.